 Harry nodded slowly, sluggishly and he blinked, then he did again only this time his eyes stayed closed and he drifted into another deep, dreamless sleep.

-Harry was sat up in bed trying to stab through porridge with a spoon.
+Harry was sat up in bed trying to stab through a bowl of porridge with a spoon.
 It wasn't nearly as satisfying as spearing a sausage with a fork, but he wasn't allowed to eat such 'heavy' foods and he wasn't allowed a fork, oh they could feed him porridge all they liked because it was healthier for him and the baby, but he knew why they had done it, especially after the visit from the psychiatrist that morning.
 They thought he was crazy or something, that he was suffering from stress from being attacked so many times in such a short amount of time.

 He rammed the spoon down into his porridge and snarled.
 He hated being picked apart by other people, they didn't know what he was thinking, they didn't know how he'd behave or react and they certainly didn't know how he was feeling.
 He didn't care how many certificates and doctorates they had he knew himself better than anyone and he didn't need a damn degree to tell himself that he was fine.